Ergodic Average Dominance for Unimodular Amenable Groups: Introduction

+We should also point out that the idea of comparing measures using random walk techniques was initiated in \cite{HLW21} to prove ergodic theorems for groups of polynomial growth.
+Similar Markov operator techniques have been used in \cite{Buf02, ADe06} to prove ergodic theorems for free groups.
+However, the Gaussian estimates used in \cite{HLW21} to obtain the comparison cannot be extended beyond groups of polynomial growth and appear to require highly non-trivial new ideas to work for general amenable groups.

 The structure of the paper is as follows: in Section 2, we provide the preliminaries for our paper, in particular regarding noncommutative $L_p$-spaces, some background in noncommutative harmonic analysis, and the Junge-Xu ergodic theorem.
 In section 3, we prove our main results: we formulate the ergodic average dominance stated above and prove it through comparison of probability measures on the group.
 In section 4, we show the maximal inequality as a corollary, and we also provide proofs of individual ergodic theorems directly from our ergodic average dominance.
-In section 5, we extend our results to the nontracial setting (Haagerup $L_p$-spaces).
-In section 6, we provide explicit computations of F{\o}lner sequences which makes the ergodic average dominance above true, for groups of polynomial growth, and the lamplighter group which is of exponential growth.
+In section 5, we extend our results to the nontracial setting (Haagerup $L_p$-spaces) for Markov operators commuting with the modular automorphism group.
+This allows us to prove an individual ergodic theorem also in this setting.
+In section 6, we provide explicit computations of F{\o}lner sequences which make the ergodic average dominance above true for groups of polynomial growth, and for the lamplighter group which is of exponential growth.